act65/masters-thesis/deliverables/thesis/abstraction/solvable-representations.md

 And within RL, properties that would make the optimisation problem easier; a sparse transition matrix, dense rewards, linearity, ...

-Linearity is a nice property that makes optimisation simpler and more efficient.

-- Linear programming (see appendix: LP)
-- Linear markov decision processes

-Linear optimisation is ... aka linear programming.
-Has a complexity of ???.
-Can Solving a system of linear relationships.
-Has a complexity of ???.

 Note that it will not always be possible to find an efficient solution to an MDP.
 Are some MDPs just fundammentally harder to solve than others?